Contents

 ▶️ Run the Application

-You can run the application using:
+You can run the application from source using:

 dotnet run